MykhailenkoAnton/TestQt/README.md

 Mykhailenko test Qt:

-Don't forget to bundle the database with the executable.
+The database has been temporarily added to the resources for copying to the executable.